goksinenki/python-binance-data-exporter/README.md

 # python-binance-data-exporter

-That's a Crypto Trader Program that allows users to export all coins data to a MySQL database
+That's a Crypto Trader Program that allows users to export all coins data to a MySQL database.

+You can easily export the data from MySQL to excel so, you can easily analyse the data to guess which coin will go UP or DOWN.

+Here is a screenshot below.

 ![alt text](https://github.com/goksinenki/python-binance-data-exporter/blob/master/binance_data_sample.PNG)

+INSTALLATION (Windows/Linux)

+Installation

 Just download binance.py to your python project directory

 (Thank you to JesseCorrington for binance.py // https://github.com/JesseCorrington/binance-api-python)

+You will also need to install the websockets library.
+Python 3.6 or newer is required.

+pip install websockets

 Open trades.py and replace database connection string with your database information. (dbhost, dbusername, dbpassword, dbname)